communitybridge/docs/Login/usre_manual.md

 1. Go to [Linux Foundation Confluence website.](https://console.dev.itx.linuxfoundation.org/#/)
-2. On the login screen, click 'Login with Google' 3.Follow the prompts to enter your email or phone number, your password, and verification code.
+2. On the login screen, click 'Login with Google' 3.Follow the prompts to enter your email or phone number, your password, and the verification code.

    The CommunityBridge Dashboard appears.
 Your user account appears in the top-right corner and above the Navigation pane: